rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ### isLoggedIn()
-<p>Returns true if the RhoConnectClient currently has a user session, false if not.</p>
+Returns true if the RhoConnectClient currently has a user session, false if not.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>